 The evidence indicates that the receding Champlain lobe developed a calving ice margin, with several phases of calving, including 1) a possible initial phase associated with a low portion of the Basin floor, a second phase triggered by the lowering of Lake Vermont from the Coveville to Fort Ann level, and a third phase associated with the lowering from the Fort Ann level to the Champlain Sea.
 Evidence is found indicating that the receding, calving ice sheet was more convex in shape than conventionally depicted, with both northward and westward recession of the Champlain lobe margin, with ice margin presence close to proglacial strandlines, including both Lake Vermont and Champlain Sea, possibly even continuing into the latter’s, lowering stages.

 The later readvance was associated with T8 ice margin feature in the Missisquoi Basin.
 This readvance occurred in Champlain Sea time shortly after the incursion of the Sea into Vermont which reportedly is dated as about 13,000 years BP.
 This readvance is correlated with reports in the literature by others further south in the LaPlatte Basin and Bridport area.
 But neither the climatic significance, if any, nor the scale of this as a bonafide “readvance,” versus a more minor and less significant oscillation and its local or regional geographic event, is established.
-The possibility is raised that this readvance may be related to the “collapse” of the Champlain lobe.
+The possibility is raised that this readvance may be related to the “collapse” of the Champlain lobe during which the majority of the lobe may have been mostly stagnant but with “spasms” of activation.
+The nature of this collapse deserves further study, both as a matter of historical interest, and as well in regard to present day global warming.